tbroadley/spellchecker-cli/README.md

 ## Features

-- Run on any plain text file, with special handling for Markdown syntax
+- Run on any plain text file, with special handling for Markdown and HTML
 - Check for spelling mistakes, repeated words, and/or correct usage of "a" and "and"
 - Check spelling using an American, British, Canadian, Australian, or South African English dictionary
 - Specify a custom dictionary of project-specific terms to be combined with the dictionary for the specified language